Teaching and Learning

 The Curriculum at Lansdown Park

-The Curriculum at Lansdown Park supports our mission statement: Belong, Grow, Succeed by giving pupils the opportunity to learn and develop in a supportive and creative environment in which there is a focus on recognising achievement and supporting progression and in which pupils feel safe and are happy.
+The Curriculum at Lansdown Park supports our mission statement: Include, Respect, Nurture, Promote & Innovate by giving pupils the opportunity to learn and develop in a supportive and creative environment in which there is a focus on recognising achievement and supporting progression and in which pupils feel safe and are happy.

 At Lansdown Park we aim to give every young person the opportunity to achieve their full potential by providing them with a broad and balanced curriculum.
 We recognise that many of our learners require the curriculum to be differentiated by not only content but also in delivery and therefore the curriculum is individualised, creative, innovative and flexible allowing for the needs of each pupil to be met.
 It aims to promote the social, moral, spiritual and cultural development of the pupils as well as their intellectual and physical development.